ordina-jworks/ordina-jworks.github.io/_posts/2018-12-12-Catching-the-waves-of-servant-leadership.md

 Tapping into that current, though, is the key to unlocking the potential of an engaged community of professionals, and so helping the organisational culture grow organically.
 And doing that needs a 'feel' for what our present corporate culture is about.
-But more so it requires an understanding of what the employees building our brand, and the people creating the customer value – really strive for, personally and professionally.
+But more so it requires an understanding of what the employees building our brand - and the people creating the customer value – really strive for, personally and professionally.

 <img alt="Surfer" src="{{ '/img/catching-the-waves-of-servant-leadership/surfing.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">